Rani (2017 TV series)

 Rani is a 2017 Pakistani drama serial directed by Syed Faisal Bukhari and written by Anwar Gilani.
-Set in a rural area of Punjab, Rani narrates the story of a village girl who suffers due to rivalry within a spiritual and influential family in the village.
+Set in a rural area of Punjab, Rani narrates the story of a village girl who suffers due to rivalry within an influential spiritual family in the village.

 Plot

-Rani is a lively and cheerful village girl, ready to marry her childhood friend, Bilal.
-However, Nadir Shah, step brother of Murad Shah, the spiritual and wealthy person of the village, in order to marry Rani, kidnaps Bilal and gets him lynched by his mob and reaches the wedding venue to marry Rani forcefully.
+Rani, a lively and cheerful village girl, is eager to marry her childhood friend, Bilal.
+However, Nadir Shah, step-brother of Murad Shah, the spiritual and wealthy person of the village, who wishes to marry Rani, kidnaps Bilal and gets him lynched by his mob and reaches the wedding venue to marry Rani forcibly.
 But Murad Shah interrupts the marriage and in order to rescue Rani from Nadir and his mother's scheme, marries her.
 On the other hand, Murad's first wife disapprove of her second marriage and becomes rebellious towards Murad and Rani.
 With all this enmity around, the serial revolves around the struggle of Rani and Murad.